-There are several ways to add images into an Office SmartArt graphic; the official Microsoft way plus some others that aren’t usually mentioned.
+There are several ways to add images into an Office SmartArt graphic; the official Microsoft way plus some others that aren’t usually mentioned for Word, PowerPoint and other Office apps.

 In the introductory piece, Much better lists with SmartArt , we looked at the SmartArt basics which are much the same in Word, Excel and PowerPoint.
 We converted a list of countries and territories into a much nicer graphic.